 Papers

 Independent research on inference optimization, constitutional AI architectures, and empirical safety evaluation.
-Each paper is backed by reproducible technical reports and artifact-level provenance from a 752,000+ measurement program.
+The first paper is accepted to the ICML 2026 Workshop on Hypothesis Testing; five more are under peer review at top ML venues, with five in preparation.
+Each is backed by reproducible technical reports and artifact-level provenance from a 1,348,000+ measurement program.

 Author: Sahil Kadadekar · Independent research